In any statistical analysis, data is defined as a collection of information, which may be used to prove or disprove a hypothesis or data set.

 With categorical data, you may need to turn inward to research tools.
 This can mean reports, white papers, poll and survey results—or any dashboard that allows you to evaluate the research of comparable data.

-For instance, if you were searching for competitive intel, you could use a tool like Google Analytics to find out what is happening with your competition.
+For instance, if you were searching for competitive intel, you could use a product analytics tool like Google Analytics to find out what is happening with your competition.

 Categorical vs quantitative data—which is best for you?